selendra/selendra/vendors/polkadot-sdk/substrate/frame/democracy/README.md

 This call can only be made by the `ExternalOrigin`.

-- `external_propose` - Schedules a proposal to become a referendum once it is is legal for an externally proposed referendum.
+- `external_propose` - Schedules a proposal to become a referendum once it is legal for an externally proposed referendum.

 #### External Majority Origin